mtumilowicz/designPatterns/README.md

 For `mutable` objects we have `GenericBuilder` (using `java 8`) that could be used for every `mutable` class.
 ### factory method
+* theory: `factory method` defines an interface for creating an object, but leaves the choice of its type to the subclasses, creation being deferred at run-time.
+* code: `ShapeFactory` produces different `Shapes` depending on `ShapeType`
 ### prototype
 ### singleton